hugginsio/kv2/README.md

 #### ☁️ Cloud Storage Support

-The `kv2` server can automatically backup & restore the SQLite database.
-If this variable is set and no database is found on server startup, the specified provider will attempt to pull down the latest version of `kv2.db` from the storage location.
+The `kv2` server can automatically restore the SQLite database.
+If configured - and no database is found on server startup - the specified provider will attempt to pull down the latest version of `kv2*.db` from the storage location.

-The following events trigger the backup mechanism:

-- Secret creation
-- Secret deletion
-- Secret reverts
+While restore operations are automatic, backups are not.
+You must manually trigger backups using the `/secrets/backup` endpoint.

 ## 🤝🏻 Thanks